low-voltage-loadforecasting/low-voltage-loadforecasting.github.io/index.md

 ---
 # Review of Low-Voltage Load Forecasting
 ## Read
-This is an overview of load forecasting data sets as presented in our [preprint on arXiv](https://arxiv.org/pdf/2106.00006v1.pdf).
+This is an overview of load forecasting data sets as presented in our paper available as [preprint on arXiv](https://arxiv.org/pdf/2106.00006v1.pdf).

-This is a test citation {% cite signaltrain %}.

 ## Contribute
 You know datasets that are missing?
 See our  [Github repository](https://github.com/low-voltage-loadforecasting/low-voltage-loadforecasting.github.io) of this page on how to contribute!